Functional Integral Approach to $C^*$-algebraic Quantum Mechanics I: Heisenberg and Poincar\'{e}: Quantization

 where

-In a dominant-integral lowest/highest-weight representation, the Cartan subalgebra $\mathfrak{G}_0$ defines \emph{potential} `charges' and `ground states' through a weight-space decomposition where `charge' corresponds to a weight in the basis of fundamental weights and `ground state' corresponds to the lowest/highest weight.
+In dominant-integral lowest/highest-weight representations, the Cartan subalgebra $\mathfrak{G}_0$ defines \emph{potential} `quantum numbers' and `ground states' through a weight-space decomposition where `quantum numbers' correspond to weights in the basis of fundamental weights and `ground states' correspond to the lowest/highest weight vector.
 These are \emph{potential} identifications, because we have not yet determined that the quantum framework will respect the Lie algebra structure.